ni/nipcbatt/README.rst

      - A collection of methods to perform measurements using NI-DAQmx driver.
      - daq
    * - SWITCH Measurement Libraries
-     - A collection of methods to perform measurements using NI-SWITCH driver.
+     - A collection of methods to control Switch hardware, and switch paths using the NI-SWITCH driver.
      - switch
-   * - DMM Scan Measurement Library
+   * - DMM Scan Measurement Libraries
      - A collection of methods to perform measurements using NI-DMM and NI-SWITCH driver.
      - dmm_scan
-   * - SWITCH Measurement Libraries
+   * - Communication Libraries
-     - A collection of methods to perform measurements using NI-SWITCH driver.
+     - A collection of methods to perform communication operations (for example I2C, SPI, and serial) using NI-845x and NI-VISA drivers.
-     - switch
+     - comm

 Library imports and migrations